happypeter/githome/wiki.md

 ## TODOs
-- seal the chimney, otherwise water go straight to rock sheets.
+- seal the chimney, otherwise water go straight to sheet rock.
 - apply concrete to well pit
 - vent inside rooms
   - two vents in each room, one close to the door, one near the window